Dagi07/Quiz-App-AAiTMobileProgramingII/quiz-node-api/README.md

-# questions-node-api
+# Questions-node-api
 ## questions-node-api is a nodejs JSON api
 It has
-- auth with passport(signup, signin of users)
+- Auth with passport(signup, signin of users)
-- full CRUD operation of questions
+- Full CRUD operation of questions
-- mongodb for database
+- Mongodb for database

 ## Ensure Authentication Middleware Protects Needed Routes.